This is Jose. When he first started with CIS of Kent, he was attending Kent Phoenix Academy and dreaming of becoming a mechanic.

 The numbers are in!
 We’re excited to share that together with you, we raised $354,851 at our spring event this year.
 This outcome blew away all of our event goals, and we’re absolutely astounded!
 You have all shown us how much you care about students and families and the strength of our CIS network.
 THANK […]

 We’re very proud to be a grantee of the 2020 Community-Based Organizations Grants facilitated by the Office of the Superintendent of Public Instruction (OSPI).
 These grants distributed $8.1 million in federal emergency funds to 41 community-based organizations serving students in Washington.
-Out of the total $600,000 provided to statewide CBOs, we were thrilled to receive […]
+Out of the initial total $600,000 provided to statewide CBOs, we were thrilled to […]

 That was the question we found ourselves asking in March 2020.
 When school buildings closed, student and family needs swelled to a scale we’d never seen before—almost overnight—and our affiliate network was facing hard questions.
 At the state office, we didn’t have all the answers… but we did have a network of people with strong […]